Seteco/Somorrostro/Home.md

 - no disk I/O at all, apart its logging (check **[[Log Files]]**).
 Of course it saves its DB to disk when it exits and loads it back when it starts.

 ### scalable
-Unlike traditional monitoring solutions that move all the metrics collected on all servers, to a central place, **netdata** keeps all the data on the server they are collected.
+Unlike traditional monitoring solutions that move all the metrics collected on all servers, to a central place, **netdata** by default keeps all the data on the server they are collected.

 This allows **netdata** to collect _thousands of metrics **per second**_ on each server.

 When you use **netdata**, adding 10 more servers or collecting 10000 more metrics does not have any measurable impact on the monitoring infrastructure or the servers they are collected.
 This provides virtually **unlimited scalability**.

-**netdata** collected metrics can be pushed to central time-series databases (like `graphite` or `opentsdb`) for archiving (check **[[netdata backends]]**), and **netdata** can push these data at a lower frequency/detail to allow these servers scale, but this is not required.
-It exists only for long-term archiving of the data and **netdata** never uses these databases as a data source.
+**netdata** collected metrics can be pushed to central time-series databases (like `graphite`, `opentsdb` or `prometheus`) for archiving (check **[[netdata backends]]**), and **netdata** can push these data at a lower frequency/detail to allow these servers scale.
+This is not required though.
+It exists only for long-term archiving and **netdata** never uses these databases as a data source.

 ### real-time
 Everything **netdata** does is **per-second** so that the dashboards presented are just a second behind reality, much like the console tools do.
 Of course, when [**netdata** is installed on weak IoT devices](https://github.com/firehol/netdata/wiki/Performance#running-netdata-in-embedded-devices), this frequency can be lowered, to control the CPU utilization of the device.

 **netdata** is adaptive.
 It adapts its internal structures to the system it runs, so that the repeating task of data collection is performed utilizing the minimum of CPU resources.

-The web dashboards are also real-time and interactive. **netdata** achieves this, by splitting to work load, between the server and the dashboard client.
+The web dashboards are also real-time and interactive. **netdata** achieves this, by splitting the work load, between the server and the dashboard client (i.e. your web browser).
 Each server is collecting the metrics and maintaining a very fast round-robin database in memory, while providing basic data manipulation tasks (like data reduction functions), while each web client accessing these metrics is taking care of everything for data visualization.
 The result is:

 - minimum CPU resources on the servers
 - fully interactive real-time web dashboards, with some CPU pressure on the web browser while the dashboard is shown.